 Our mock interviews are performed in an exam setting, but without the exam pressure.
 The SQE mock exam is approached in a fun, game-solving way, where you can challenge yourself to identify and collect information on all the facts that the client has.
 Feedback is given in a constructive, supportive manner with the aim of identifying the skills you need to improve upon.

 After working on these skills, we recommend conducting another mock interview to assess how well you have improved.
 We offer discounts on bulk purchases where clients can book multiple SQE mock stations and schedule in advance, which enables candidates to pick the best slots to suit their own study schedule.
 You can also book individual sessions on a “pay as you go” basis if you prefer to try it out before opting for the bulk package.
 Conducting several mock interviews means that you can not only build up the skills you need, but also improve your legal knowledge through the application of your learnings in realistic scenarios.
-You will also become more and more familiar with the format of the interview, which can significantly reduce the stress of the actual SQE assessment.
+SQE mock simulations will also help you become more and more familiar with the format of the interview, which can significantly reduce the stress of the actual SQE assessment.

 SQE Attendance Note/Legal Analysis: timing